RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/9-Adaptive Controls/2-inputs-overview/Single line/Single line.md

    Following are the symbols you can enter, along with their meaning:

-   x or X - for alphabet input (a to z or A to Z).
+   x or X - for alphanumeric input (a to z, A to Z and 0 to 9).

    0 - for numerical input (0 to 9).